MKing301/catalog/README.md

 # Installation
 You will need to perform the following operations for the application to work successfully:

-* Installing VirtualBox
+* Install VirtualBox
-* Installing Vagrant
+* Install Vagrant

 ## Installing VirtualBox